 Running a fleet without the right data is like flying blind: you can’t see costly surprises coming at you.
 Car subscription operators and other vehicle-as-a-service fleets are implementing new data systems and technologies, leading to successes, and learning experiences.
 Here is what our webinar taught us about using connected fleet data effectively:

-Just basic vehicle location data brings operators greater control over fleets
+Basic vehicle location data brings control over fleet

 Almost all telematics units can determine the location of a vehicle via their GPS/GNSS module.
 Operators can use this data for “geofencing” to get updates when their vehicles enter or leave a specific area.
 For example, they can get alerts when their vehicles drive to a country not covered by their insurance policy.

 One of CARIFY’s customers started to incur multiple fines for traffic violations before stopping subscription payments.
 That’s when CARIFY decided they needed to retrieve the vehicle to protect the asset of their car dealership partner.
 Normally this would be quite difficult, as the car did not have a tracking device or any aftermarket telematics installed.
 However, thanks to INVERS’s OEM Integrations, CARIFY was able to locate their lost car simply by enabling a software connection to the car’s factory-installed telematics unit.

 All it took to enable the data flow from the lost car’s OEM telematics was for CARIFY to:

 - provide a copy of the vehicle registration document to prove ownership

 - sign a Data Processing Agreement